buddhaman/tim_engine/readme.txt

 - In game text.
 - Paper rendering with pencil textures.
 - Automatic texture generation.
-- Combine font and other textures into one atlas
+- Combine font and other textures into one atlas.
 - Second texture for drawing effect.
 - Structure rendering/input files and make reuseable as libraries.

 - In game ui with tweens.
-Including neural network rendering.

 DONE:

 - Make 3d shader render (2D) textures by default.
 - Draw guys with circular head.
 - Texturing
--texture(texture0, textureCoords).xyz; Quick shader reloading
+- Quick shader reloading
 - Write shader struct
 - Fix memory leak with shader reloading
 - Make 2d spritebatch.